 How many points or miles do I need to get a free flight?

-Some airlines have straightforward reward charts, and some either don’t publish them at all, or they’re incredibly complicated.
+Some airlines have straightforward reward charts, and some either don't publish them at all, or they're incredibly complicated.
 In general, the number of points or miles you need will depend on factors like destination, airline, travel dates, and credit card.
-You’ll need less points for a short, domestic coach flight and more points for longer flights and to fly first class.
+You'll need fewer points for a short, domestic coach flight and more points for longer flights and to fly first class.

 What's the best credit card for traveling abroad?